ouilascience/TrovaletDenis/README.md

-# Free Hardware Engineer Portfolio Template
+# Free To Engineer Portfolio Template
 With the growing emphasis on practical skills, more companies are looking at portfolios alongside traditional resumes when evaluating engineers in mechanical, electrical, and data science.
 A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
 Check out the **demo [here](https://leea12.github.io/)**.

 ![image](https://github.com/user-attachments/assets/f80d6222-408c-4a8f-960a-fb13a1a0cd12)